-The Legal Advice Clinic bookings and waiting list are almost always full and women who cannot get an appointment are referred to other services including Calgary Legal Guidance, Student Legal Assistance, the Family Law Resource Centre or Legal Aid.
+The Legal Advice Clinic bookings and waiting list are almost always full and women who cannot get an appointment are referred to other services including Calgary Legal Guidance, Student Legal Assistance, the Family Law Resource Centre, Calgary Immigrant Women's Assocation or Legal Aid.

 About the Women's Centre of Calgary

 The Women's Centre of Calgary is a not-for-profit registered charity providing a variety of services and support to the women of Calgary.
 It operates on a Community Capacity Building Peer model of women helping women.
 It has 8.5 FTE staff and more than 420 volunteers.
-In 2012, the Women's Centre responded to more than 5300 individual women.
+In 2013, the Women's Centre responded to more than 5800 individuals.
 The Centre most often serves marginalized women (poor women, immigrant and aboriginal women, women with disabilities) and women in transition (new to the city, experiencing family breakdown, looking for work).
 For more information visit their web site at www.womenscentrecalgary.org..

 About the Association of Woman Lawyers